I just found two of the most beautiful lamps at a consignment shop. The woman said that they had just come in, and so I snagged them.

 The most common type of structure for the shade is a washer and spider fitter.

-This is a perfect example of that on my green and gold tole lamp that sits on my two demi-lune tables.
+This is a perfect example of my green and gold tole lamp that sits on my two demi-lune tables.

-The two lamps on the top have the 7 inch harp on the left and 6 inch harp on the right.
+The two lamps on the top have the 7-inch harp on the left and the 6-inch harp on the right.
 Normally, I use the harp on the right.
 I prefer it to sit a little lower on the lamp.
 And one reason is because of a pet peeve of mine.

-With the 7 inch harp, when sitting down as shown in the bottom image, you can see the black stem.
-This bugs me tremendously and looks like the shade is the wrong size for the lamp.
+With the 7 inch harp, you can see the black stem when sitting down, as shown in the bottom image.
+This bugs me tremendously, and it looks like the shade is the wrong size for the lamp.
 In some cases, the shade might be a little too small.
 But most likely, the problem is that the harp is too big.